y-ashaswini/y-ashaswini.github.io/_posts/2025-07-01-In-Pursuit.md

 I close my eyes for the last time as I feel the cold water around my face engulf me completely.<br>
 Why, did nobody tell you?<br>
 Drowning can be quite peaceful.</p>
 <br>
 <p>I wake up the next morning,<br>
 Feeling the warm sunshine on my cheeks.
 I shift under my soft bed covers.<br>
 Today’s sun has risen.<br>
-Going through death and coming out alive on the other side is quite a refreshing experience,<br>
+Going through death and coming out alive on the other side is a very refreshing experience<br>
 You should try it too, sometime.</p>

 <p>I do it every day.</p>